Wolfr/css-encapsulation-today/README.md

 Possibly the best solution.
 What we actually want.

 No demo yet.
-See the `shadow-dom/` folder.

-Please PR this repo if you are good with Polymer and/or the shadow DOM
+See the `shadow-dom` branch for an attempt.
+Please PR this repo if you are good with Polymer and/or the shadow DOM.

 * Advantages
   * Encapsulate styles OR provide hooks for styling to parent element (see Reaching into Shadows with CSS <a href="http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom/">here</a>)